-- Section 1.
-Administrative leave is approved absence from duty without loss of pay and without charge to leave. - Section 2.
-When the Agency decides that the work place will close due to inclement weather or other unexpected conditions, employees who are not required to remain on/report for duty or who are not already on approved leave will be granted administrative leave, as opposed to having to take their own annual leave. - Section 3.
-Other situations concerning administrative leave for groups of employees may be negotiated locally. - Section 4.
+Section 1.
+Administrative leave is approved absence from duty without loss of pay and without charge to leave.

+Section 2.
+When the Agency decides that the work place will close due to inclement weather or other unexpected conditions, employees who are not required to remain on/report for duty or who are not already on approved leave will be granted administrative leave, as opposed to having to take their own annual leave.

+Section 3.
+Other situations concerning administrative leave for groups of employees may be negotiated locally, post implementation, subject to the immediate situation concerning administrative leave in accordance with the provisions of Article 4.

+Section 4.
 Administrative leave may be granted to individual employees for good cause shown.